Cultural and Creative Zone

 - to meet the needs of existing cultural operators

 - to facilitate the development of a diverse and highly skilled creative workforce for the future

 - to champion the development of sustainable, low-carbon, cultural production, and

 - to catalyse the growth of the cultural economy and the wider economy of the city

 - create a distinctive new cultural destination for participants, residents and visitors

-There are currently two funded opportunities open for applications relating to Newcastle's Culture and Creative Zone.
+There is currently one funded opportunity open for applications relating to Newcastle's Culture and Creative Zone.

 A key objective for the Zone is to increase the amount of physical space where cultural and creative practitioners and businesses can come together to work, collaborate, rehearse, and perform.
 Through our CCZ Workspace Small Grants scheme, we aim to encourage potential workspace providers and property owners to bring forward plans that will result in a net increase in workspace predominantly for the use of the culture and creative sectors.
 The investment may directly lead to an increase in new workspace, or it may accelerate the development of plans for the creation of new workspace.
 Proposals that do neither will not be considered.

 The list below provides an example of types of expenditure our grants may be able to support, but this is not exhaustive:

 - Market research